Off-Nominal/artemis-history/STATUS.md

 Artemis Accords: 8 founding nations (U.S., Australia, Canada, Italy, Japan, Luxembourg, UAE, UK)

 ## Overview
-The GAO has denied both Blue Origin and Dynetics bid protests, upholding NASA's selection of SpaceX.
-Blue Origin may pursue legal action.
-SLS integration for Artemis I continues at KSC.
+The Court of Federal Claims has dismissed Blue Origin's HLS lawsuit, clearing all legal obstacles to SpaceX's HLS work.
+All challenges to NASA's selection have been resolved in SpaceX's favor.